Investing potentially gives your money more chance to grow in value and beat inflation than putting it in a bank or building society.

 Investing through a fund or funds is a way of doing this.
 Your money is pooled with other people's money and a professional fund manager will decide what to buy on your behalf, based on what the fund is aiming to do.
 There are funds which invest in just one asset class or country, and others which invest in a selection.

-For more information about different types of investments and the funds you can invest in, see your member guide.
+For more information about different types of investments and the funds you can invest in, see our guide ‘How to choose the right investment options for your pension'.

 When it comes to investing, there's always an element of risk.
 In general, the less risk you decide to take, the more likely you are to get your money back, but the less potential there is for it to grow.
 And vice versa, the more risk you take, the more likely it is that your money will grow.